Create 18th Century Styled Shoes and Stockings on a Budget

-Because every well dressed lady would wear a pair of stocking with her shoes.
+Because every well-dressed lady would wear a pair of stocking with her shoes.

 “La Toilette” also known as “A Lady Fastening Her Garter” ~ François Boucher c.
 1742

 Stockings were held in place with silk, linen or cotton ribbon.
-I opted for vintage cotton jacquard ribbon.
+I opted for a vintage cotton jacquard ribbon.
 The ribbon was wrapped above the knee twice before tying.

 The stockings were actually fairly comfortable and kept me warm.
 The party we attended was held outside and as the evening progressed the temperature dropped into the 50’s.

-Because I had the shoes, the fabric, glue and trim my 18th century mules were free.
+Because I had the shoes, the fabric, glue and trim my 18th-century mules were free.
 The stockings were purchased during my first visit to Colonial Williamsburg for $9.